JefferyLiu6/100DaysCode/Day6/README.md

    - `at_goal()`: Checks if the character has reached the goal.

 2. The character will navigate the maze automatically using the logic in the program.

+## Notes

+- The program assumes the maze has clear boundaries and the goal is reachable.
+- The `turn_right()` function is implemented using three left turns since no direct `turn_right()` function is provided.